 In severe cases that do not respond to the above treatments, your doctor may recommend intravenous medications, such as prostacyclin or iloprost.
-Rarely, your doctor may discuss a surgical procedure to cut the nerves that control blood vessel constriction.
+Rarely, your doctor may discuss a surgical procedure to interrupt the nerves that control blood vessel constriction.
 This procedure is called a sympathectomy.

 People with secondary Raynaud's will need to be treated for their underlying disease.

 When to call a professional